Last updated on May 30th, 2022

 Chimney sweeping cost breakdown

-- The average chimney sweeping cost is £65, though sweeps may charge more if your chimney has abnormal blockages or hasn’t been cleaned for 2+ years.
+- The average chimney sweeping cost is £65, though sweeps may charge more if your chimney has abnormal blockages or hasn’t been cleaned for over two years.

 - If you require two chimneys to be cleaned, you can expect a cost of around £80, or £40 per chimney.